Scott C. Algeier

 Julia is responsible for attending to the daily needs of the IT-ISAC and other clients.
 She serves as a liaison between IT-ISAC operations and its membership, and is the main point of contact for the membership, ensuring needs are met and they are aware of the full offerings available to them.
 Additionally, she assists with the production of white papers and other projects within the IT-ISAC Special Interest Groups (SIGs), such as the Insider Threat, Food & Agriculture and Elections Industry SIGs.
 Julia holds a Bachelor of Arts degree in Communication Studies from James Madison University, and while studying abroad in London for a semester earned a minor in International Communications and Media.

 Briana provides marketing and communications support to Conrad, Inc. and our customers.
-She assists in the development and implementation of successful communications strategies for Conrad, Inc. and our clients that showcase customer success stories and inform clients of upcoming events and activities.
-She is responsible for promoting content through the IT-ISAC LinkedIn page and other social media platforms, and producing a blog and podcast initiative for the IT-ISAC.
+She develops and implements successful communications strategies for Conrad, Inc. and our clients that showcase customer success stories and inform clients of upcoming events and activities.
+She is responsible for promoting content through the IT-ISAC social media platforms and producing a blog and podcast series for the IT-ISAC.
 She also works with Conrad, Inc. clients and partners to identify and promote opportunities to enhance collaboration and leverage resources to achieve common communications goals.
 Briana attended the University of Mississippi where she received a Bachelor of Arts degree in Broadcast Journalism and a minor in Political Science.